gwenhall/Exercise-04c-Levels/README.md

-This project consists of three levels (res://Levels/Level1.tscn, Level2.tscn, Level3.tscn), each of which has three TileMap nodes: Background, Platform, and Foreground.
-Using the provided asset: res://Assets/Tiles.png, create level-specific tilemaps for each of these scenes.

-The goal is to allow the player to move from the blue Spawn portal on the left of the level to the orange Exit portal at the right of the level.

-Anything in the Background tilemap will appear behind the player, and anything in the Foreground tilemap will appear in front of the player.
-Neither of these tilemaps will cause a collision (i.e., they are just for decoration).

 To begin, select one of the TileMap nodes (Background, Platform, or Foreground), and in the Inspector Panel, select Tile Set->New TileSet.
 Then Edit the resulting TileSet.
 This will open a panel at the bottom of the window.
 Drag Tiles.png from the Assets folder in the FileSystem panel to the left box of the TileSet editor.
 Select the resulting Tiles.png tileset.

 You should now see the tileset with an appropriate grid superimposed on it.
 You will need to create individual 2x2 tiles for each of the assets you will use in this level (for each of the tilesets).
 I will demonstrate this in more detail in class.
 Create Region and Collision shapes (using the polygon tool) for each tile.